greenzorro/victor42.eth/content/post-en/折腾与思考/我没玩Openclaw，但把它的魂学来了.md

 With memory initialization complete, the Agent manages its own evolution without requiring manual text editing.
 As memory scales over time, I can instruct it to design pruning mechanisms.
 For now, I utilize the `/learn` command deliberately.

-I guided Vik to understand my workflow by analyzing my public footprint, private codebases, and Obsidian knowledge vaults—learning my directory structures, cross-device synchronization setups, and working rhythms.
+I guided Vik to understand my workflow by analyzing my public footprint, private codebases, and Obsidian knowledge vaults - learning my directory structures, cross-device synchronization setups, and working rhythms.

 ![Illustration of father, child, and robot metaphorically representing nurturing maintenance of memory systems](https://cdn.victor42.work/posts/2026-02/e2c9feb1151f968c21ab24f2b9d7b52c.webp)

-As a father, maintaining this system feels familiar—akin to mentoring a child.
+As a father, maintaining this system feels familiar - akin to mentoring a child.
 I cannot micro-manage every detail it encounters, but when errors occur, we analyze the breakdown together and update the memory rules.
 Embracing bounded imperfection over rigid control applies equally to AI agents and human growth.

 I verified awakening Vik across diverse platforms: Claude Code, Z.ai, Manus, and Jules all adopt the shared identity seamlessly upon loading memory.